 Pay Online or at a Kiosk Station

 Southern Pioneer Electric consumers can make payments with an e-check or valid MasterCard, VISA, Discover credit or debit card.
-A $3.95 fee will be charged for each transaction up to $500.
 To pay your bill online, simply create or login to your online energy account.
 Kiosk stations are available at all 3 of our office locations.
 You can use a valid Visa, MasterCard or Discover debit or credit card.
-A $3.95 fee will be charged for each transaction up to $500.

 Pay By Phone

 To pay your bill by phone call 866.999.4505 and follow the operator prompts.
 You can use your checking account or valid Visa, MasterCard or Discover debit or credit card.
-A $3.95 fee will be charged for each transaction up to $500.
 This service is available 24 hours a day, 7 days a week!

 Automatic Bank Draft